-- Read_access points to a user defined macro, function or inline function that the compiler will use to read variables assigned by the compiler in the named memory space. - Write_access points to user defined macro, function or inline function that is used to read from the defined memory space.

-Address base and size information is optional and implementation-defined.
+Read_accesspoints to a user defined macro, function or inline function that the compiler will use to read variables assigned by the compiler in the named memory space.Write_accesspoints to user defined macro, function or inline function that is used to read from the defined memory space.Address base and size information is optional and implementation-defined.
 In many systems it may be defined at link time as part of the conventional linking process or at compile time.

-Note that this is perhaps an odd place to define the physical address space.
-A named address space can be an application specific address space or simply a name designed to group variables for some common purpose.
-The generated code, especially if either an inline function or macro is used for an access definition, may be significantly optimized (in the absence of a good optimizing linker) through a compile time optimization familiar with specific address information.
+Note that this is perhaps an odd place to define the physical address space or simply a name designed to group variables for some common purpose.
+The generated code, especially if either an inline function or macro is used for an access definition, may be significantly optimized (in the absence of a good entiries is been the purpose.

+optimizing linker) through a compile time optimization familiar with specific address information.
 It is possible to define physical address space information at the linking phase in the traditional manner.